VideoNow

 Hasbro also produced editing software for creating custom VideoNow Color PVDs called the VideoNow Media Wizard in 2005, which came with blank PVD media.

 A number of unofficial solutions are available for creating the oddly-formatted VideoNow files, including a plug-in for the popular video processing program Virtual Dub.
 The files can then be burned to a CD-R using standard CD burning software, and the disc cut down to the required size.

-Hasbro made recordable PVDs available without the Media Wizard from their online store.